 You can avoid this by checking your claim record each and every time before you claim.

 The Cattle Identification (Scotland) Regulations 2007, as amended, require cattle keepers to keep a herd register of all the animals on each of their County Parish Holding (CPH) locations for 10 years.
 These regulations also detail the rules on eartags.

-This record must be accurate and up to date, or you may lose payments.
+Records and tagging must be accurate and up to date, or you may lose payments.

 We will inspect the cattle you claim under the scheme as part of our existing Cattle Identification Inspection programme.